smart-data-lake/getting-started/presentation/training_update_plan.md

 	+ find more short exercises for more HandsOn

 Backlog:
++ [ ] fix partition issue when rerun, better incremental process than overwrite
 + [ ] advertise also via LinkedIn
 + [ ] scala file for analyzing tables like notebook
 + [ ] secret handling